High-dimensional quantum key distribution rates for multiple measurement bases: Conclusions

 We devised a complete analysis of the security of a BBM92-like protocol for generic dimension and for every allowed number of MUBs.
 Our work provides the proof that in the asymptotic regime the secret key rates and the maximum tolerable error rates grow as the number of exploited number of MUBs increases.
 Quite surprisingly, in the finite-key scenario we find that, if the number of rounds is not too large, it is optimal to use three MUBs.

 In the asymptotic regime we found the analytic expression of the key rate when $d+1$ MUBs are used and provided a numerical optimization for all the other cases.
 For a fixed dimension, the relative improvement in the maximum tolerable error rate $Q_{\text{max}}$ that one gets by choosing $m+1$ MUBs instead of $m$ is a decreasing monotonic function of $m$.
-Interestingly, the difference between $Q_{\text{max}}(m=3)$ and $Q_{\text{max}}(m=2)$ is significant. \\ In the case of a finite number of resources, we derived achievable upper bounds on the finite key rates against collective and coherent attacks.
+Interestingly, the difference between $Q_{\text{max}}(m=3)$ and $Q_{\text{max}}(m=2)$ is significant.

+In the case of a finite number of resources, we derived achievable upper bounds on the finite key rates against collective and coherent attacks.
 For $m=2$ and $m=3$ MUBs, our key rates are compatible with the ones recently retrieved in Ref.~\cite{bradler2016finite}.
 We remark that, in the the case $m=2$ and generic dimension, the known bound obtained from the EUR outperforms the one that we retrieved from the AEP.
-Therefore, a further improvement of the performance of BBM92-like protocols could be obtained by retrieving and exploiting uncertainty relations for smooth conditional entropies with more than two MUBs.
+Together with the fact that the postselection technique probably yields too optimistic key rates \cite{nahar2024postselection}, it is clear that a further improvement of the performance of BBM92-like protocols needs to be obtained in the future by retrieving and exploiting uncertainty relations for smooth conditional entropies with more than two MUBs.

 \acknowledgments